Frequently Asked Questions by Referees

 Q: Can all of my assigned games be at the same field?

-A: GRSC attempts to minimize travel for all match officials, particularly youth match officials.
+A: GRSC attempts to minimize travel for all match officials, particularly youth match officials, and university-student match officials.
 This is not always possible.
 Having said that, most of the fields we use are near the expressway or the 401 (meaning sometimes it’s easier to get to the Elmira field than Woodside or Westmount!).
 As well, most of the games we assign are double-headers, so you get more refereeing money for your trip, minimizing your expenses.

 Q: What do I do with the gamesheet after the game?